-2. Cancellations made more than 21 days before will receive a 50% refund upon request.
+2. Cancellations made 21 days or more before may receive a 50% refund upon request.
 The cancellation must be made & acknowledged in writing to [email protected] prior to this date.
 If you’ve not received an acknowledgement in time you may call us on 03300 881008.

 4. If we cancel the training day for any reason you will be informed by email at the earliest possible opportunity and a refund will be offered.
 If a suitable alternative date cannot be found for you we will still provide you with access to the online material.